-4.33 Affordable housing is housing of a reasonable quality that is affordable to people on modest incomes.
-The Housing Needs and Demand Assessment demonstrates the continuing need for new affordable housing in the area, with 2,050 of the 4,800 housing supply target for 2020-2030 to be affordable.
+4.32 Affordable housing is housing of a reasonable quality that is affordable to people on modest incomes.
+The Housing Needs and Demand Assessment demonstrates the continuing need for new affordable housing in the area.
+Out of the 6,894 homes required by the Housing Supply Target between 2017-2030, 3171 of these are anticipated to be affordable.
 A proportion of this affordable housing may be delivered by other mechanisms such as buybacks.
 While a substantial amount of social housing is being delivered by the Council and housing associations, private housing development also needs to contribute through the provision of a proportion of affordable units as set out in Policy HC03.
-SG06 'Affordable Housing' sets out in detail the types of housing which will be considered as affordable. and the options and mechanisms for complying with this requirement.
+SG06 'Affordable Housing' sets out in detail the types of housing which will be considered as affordable, and the options and mechanisms for complying with this requirement.